 It’s often hard to believe that Hungary is actually made up of more than just the inner districts of Budapest.
 We’re just too often in our daily bubbles.
 But once you’re out of them, English won’t get you far anymore (unless, of course, you stay in areas of the countryside that are frequented by tourists).
 But why not learn the basics and staying in much cheaper homestays on the countryside?

-Zebegény is an amazing option for a weekend getaway with lots of family-run little places (we stayed at this little guest house and the family is super nice and knowledgable about the area).
+Zebegény at the Danube Bend is an amazing option for a weekend getaway with lots of family-run little places (read our 4-day itinerary here).

 Or make your way to Pécs or Debrecen and soak up these little student towns.

 Visit Lake Balaton (even in winter!
 We Love Balaton has you covered.) and don’t stick to Balatonfüred and Siófok, but check out the other little villages scattered around the “Hungarian sea” which are just as beautiful and way cheaper.